mco-gh/mco.dev/content/puzzles/apples-oranges.md

 banner = ""
 menu = ""
 categories = []
-image = "apples-oranges.jpg"
 tags = ["puzzles"]
 title = "Apples & Oranges"
-date = "2017-04-02"
+subtitle = "In front of you are three boxes.
+One contains only apples, one contains only oranges and one contains a mix of apples and oranges." date = "2017-04-02"
 +++

 In front of you are three boxes.
 One contains only apples, one contains only oranges and one contains a mix of apples and oranges.<!--more-->

 Each box is labeled, like this:

-* Box 1: “apples”
+- Box 1: “apples”
-* Box 2: “oranges”
+- Box 2: “oranges”
-* Box 3: “apples & oranges”
+- Box 3: “apples & oranges”

 Unfortunately, all three boxes are mislabeled.
 That’s where you come in – you’re going to help me fix those labels.